Ritam19/Spectra-Simulation/README.md

 # Spectra-Simulation
-This is a simple program that has a purpose to simulate simple specyrum by giving a list of vertical excitation energies and oscillation strengths.
+This is a simple program that has a purpose to simulate simple spectrum by giving a list of vertical excitation energies and oscillation strengths.
 After execution of the program, a spectrum can be obtained by plotting E x sigma(E)

 To run the program, a spectra_simulation.py file is the main code file.